xuyanwen2012/rmmz-plugins-starter/README.md

 We recomment using [pnpm](https://github.com/pnpm/pnpm) since this is a Monorepo.
 Alternately you can still use `npm`, which then involves extra manual work.
-Just use pnpm in place of npm/Yarn.
+Once `pnpm` is installed, just use pnpm in place of npm/Yarn.
 E.g., install dependencies via:

 ```
 pnpm install